3rd Armoured Division (Syria)

 The 3rd Armoured Division (االفرقة الثالثة المدرعة) was a formation of the Syrian Army responsible for securing the northern approach to Damascus.
 The division was based in a military complex near Al-Qutayfah and has traditionally been seen as one of the Syrian Armed Force's most reliable conventional divisions.
-The division is part of the 3rd Corps.
+The division was part of the 3rd Corps.

 History

 Yom Kippur War and Lebanon War

 With the outbreak of the Yom Kippur War in October 1973, the division was held in reserve.
 The division, under the command of Lieutenant Colonel Mustafa Sharba, was an armored division consisting of T-62 tanks.
 On October 9, the division was put into battle and fought in the northern sector of the Golan Heights, including participating in the Battle in the Valley of Tears in an attempt to stop the Israeli attack on the Syrian Golan.

 During the 1982 Lebanon War, the division's main role was to secure the anti-aircraft missile batteries in the north of the Lebanon Valley, but in the afternoon of 10 June it began In the movement south to reinforce the Syrian force in contact with the IDF, but did not enter to Lebanon before Friday morning.
 Hafez al-Assad decided to speed up the deployment of the 3rd Armored Division in the Beqaa Valley, and sent additional commando battalions to Lebanon.
 And an armored force of the division, which included T-72 tanks, ambushed the Israeli 409th Brigade on the morning of 11 June, and lost many tanks.